 When Are Federal Income Tax Returns Due?

 Individual income tax returns are due on April 15 of the following year, unless April 15 falls on a weekend or legal holiday.
 Typically, legal holidays refer only to holidays observed in Washington, D.C.
 For example, if April 15 falls on a Saturday, your return is due on the following Monday, unless that day is also a legal holiday in Washington, D.C.
-This year taxes are due Tuesday, April 17, 2017.

-Find Out: Tax Year Dates You Need to Know
+Find Out: Tax Year Dates You Need To Know

 What Tax Form Should I Use?

 The IRS offers three different income tax return forms for individuals:

 Form 1040EZ is the shortest, but you can’t claim any dependents, must file as either single or married filing jointly, can’t claim any adjustments to income or itemize your deductions and can only claim the earned income tax credit.